Azoospermia and Male Infertility

 Ejaculatory and ductal sperm transport problems are usually fairly straightforward to identify.
 Men with ejaculatory problems usually have either a low ejaculate volume or a clearly evident problem with reaching orgasm.
 Genital duct transport issues are usually accompanied by a history of neurologic problems or the use of medications such as alpha blockers or anti-depressants, with the sperm returning after the medications are discontinued.
 Some causes of obstruction are also fairly easy to diagnose, such as men who do not have a palpable vas on each side, or who had a complicated bilateral hernia repair as a child.

 Sometimes, however, the cause of the azoospermia is less clear.
 An example would be an azoospermic man who has not conceived children in the past and who has a normal FSH, normal testicular size, a normal palpable vas deferens on each side, normal semen volume and pH, fructose in the semen, and no reason in his history for possible blockage or sperm transport problems.
-Is this a congenital blockage deep in the pelvis involving the vas deferens on both sides, or is this actually maturation arrest with severe sperm production problems (see “Maturation Arrest” earlier in section for more detail).
+Is this a congenital blockage deep in the pelvis involving skip lesions of the vas deferens on both sides, or is this actually maturation arrest with severe sperm production problems (see “Maturation Arrest” earlier in section for more detail).
 Sometimes the only way to find out is with a testicular biopsy, in which a small number of testicular tubules are removed and evaluated for the presence of sperm.
 If no sperm are found, then the condition should be managed as non-obstructive azoospermia (see “Management of Non-Obstructive Azoospermia,” later in this chapter).
 If sperm are found, then this is consistent with a blockage at an unknown location.
 Any retrieved sperm should be frozen at the time of the biopsy so that they can be used for IVF/ICSI in the future.
 Surgical exploration can be considered to try to locate a potentially reconstructable area of obstruction, although if the area of obstruction is deep within the pelvis, then it is not typically considered to be reconstructable.

 Indirect anti-sperm antibody testing can sometimes be helpful in distinguishing azoospermia caused by blockage from azoospermia caused by maturation arrest (see the "Antisperm Antibodies" section of this website for more detailed informaiton).
 About 70 percent of men with acquired obstructive azoospermia will be positive for anti-sperm antibodies on indirect ASA testing of the blood, whereas men with nonobstructive azoospermia typically should not be positive for anti-sperm antibodies.
 Note, however, that men with a congenital blockage (one that has existed since birth) typically do not have elevated levels of anti-sperm antibodies.
 This information may help to guide treatment options, though a definitive diagnosis cannot be made without testicular biopsy, as described above.